MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-match.md

    > [!div class="mx-imgBorder"]
    > ![New rule pane](media/configure-data-match-new-rule-condition.png "New rule pane")

-   1 - An attribute that will be used for matching from the first match pair entity (for example, name, phone, or email address).
+   Entity/Field (first) - An attribute that will be used for matching from the first match pair entity (for example, name, phone, or email address).
 Choose an attribute that is likely unique to the customer, and similar information can be found in other entities.

    > [!TIP]
    > Avoid matching on the basis of activity-type attributes.
 In other words, if an attribute seems to be an activity, then it might be a poor criteria to match by.

-   2 - An attribute that will be used for matching from the second match pair entity.
+   Entity/Field (Second) - An attribute that will be used for matching from the second match pair entity.

-   3 - **Normalization method**: Various normalization options are available for the selected attributes.
+   Normalize - **Normalization method**: Various normalization options are available for the selected attributes.
 For example, removing punctuation or removing spaces

    For Organization name normalization (Preview), you can also select **Type (Phone, Name, Organization)**

    > [!div class="mx-imgBorder"]
    > ![Normalization-B2B](media/match-normalization-b2b.png "Normalization-B2B")

-   4 - The level of precision that will be used for this condition.
+   Precision level - The level of precision that will be used for this condition.
+Setting a precision level for a match condition can have two types: **Basic** and **Custom**.
+   - Basic: Provides you with four options to select from: Low, Medium, High, and Exact.
 Select **Exact** to only match records that that match 100 percent.
 Select one of the other levels to match records that are not 100 percent identical.
-You can also use the slider to define the percentage that records need to match.
+   - Custom: Use the slider to define the custom percentage that records need to match or enter a value in the **Custom** field.
+The system will only match records passing this threshold as conflated match pairs.
 Values on the slider are between 0 and 1.
 So 0.64 represents 64 percent.

 3. Select **Done** so save the rule.